 For all wire transfers of $3,000 or more excluding ACH, ATM or on a point-of-sale system, the following information will be retained:

 Credit Union Originated Wire.
-When the Credit Union originates a wire transfer, the Credit Union will retain the following: (a) name; (b) address; (c) amount of transfer; (d) date of transfer; (e) any payment instructions; (f) identity of beneficiary’s financial institution; and (g) beneficiary’s name, address and account number.
+When the Credit Union originates a wire transfer, the Credit Union will retain the following: (a) sender’s name; (b) address; (c) amount of transfer; (d) date of transfer; (e) any payment instructions; (f) identity of beneficiary’s financial institution; and (g) beneficiary’s name, address and account number.

 Travel Rule Requirement.
-When submitting a transmittal order, the Credit Union will include the following information to the receiver:
+When submitting a transmittal order, the Credit Union will include the following information in its order to the receiver:

-Name of transmittor and the account number of the transmitter (if the payment is ordered from an account);
+Name of transmitter and the account number of the transmitter (if the payment is ordered from an account);

-Address of the transmittor;
+Address of the transmitter;

 Amount of the transmittal order;